Find out how to pay your Council Tax, apply for discounts, register a change in your circumstances and more.

 Using discretionary powers granted under Section 11C & 11D of the Local Government Finance Act 1992 a decision was made by full Council on 26 February 2024 to apply the new premium in accordance with the new legislation.

-This premium will come into effect on 1 April 2025.
+This premium came into effect on 1 April 2025.

-Exceptions to the existing long-term empty and the new unoccupied but substantially furnished premiums, will be introduced from 1 April 2025.
+Exceptions to the existing long-term empty and the new unoccupied but substantially furnished premiums, introduced from 1 April 2025.

 These exceptions only exclude dwellings from premiums being applied, and do not affect the standard rate of Council Tax that may be chargeable on the property.